After watching the famous movie “Julie & Julia”, I wanted to cook a dish following Julia Child recipe. Potage Parmentier looked like a safe choice.

-I was right this soup cooks in less than an hour, and is very easy to make.
+I was right, this soup cooks in less than an hour and is very easy to make.
 You may get creative by adding other vegetables according to your taste.
-As Julia child states at her book “Mastering the art of french cooking” – “Leek and potato soup smells good, tastes good and is simplicity itself to make.
+As Julia child states in her book “Mastering the art of French cooking” – “Leek and potato soup smells good, tastes good and is simplicity itself to make.
 It is also versatile as a soup base.
 To change the formula a bit add carrots, string beans, cauliflower, broccoli, or anything else you think would go with it, and vary the proportions as you wish.”

 This is not exactly Julia’s recipe, but it’s the version of it that I like best.

 Well, nothing else to add, classic dishes are always in fashion.

 Leek and potato soup - potage parmentier

 - 500 g potatoes ( peeled and chopped)